 While it’s definitely not the fanciest piece of software ever developed, it does offer good integrations with Microsoft services, so users who are heavily invested in the Microsoft ecosystem without the need for Outlook might want to give it a try.
 It’s even already installed for you!

-Reasons Behind The Review and Ratings
+Reasons Behind The Ratings

 Mailbird allows you to quickly and easily combine all your emails into a single place and allows you to flag and label emails to help your organization.
 Since handling email usually results in switching between programs, Mailbird offers integration with a number of different apps and services in a single unified dashboard.